sklyarov1998/demo-project/README.md

 The app.py runs a flask servers listening to port 9000.
 When accessed on thr default rout it returns "healthy" ("a healt probe").
-Rhe server  excepts other rout names as well and returns their reversed verisions as an output.
+The server  excepts other rout names as well and returns their reversed verisions as an output.

+The repo runs a workflow triggered by a commit to the main branch.
+For the workflow to complete successfully set a Docker Hub account and create a PAT.
+Set DOCKERHUB_TOKEN and DOCKERHUB_USERNAME secrets in your GitHub repo.
+For more detailed instructions access https://docs.docker.com/build/ci/github-actions/ .

 Run following commands to clone the repo :<br>